 Embroidery transfers are commercially printed embroidery patterns that you can easily transfer onto fabric, quilts, clothing or similar items.
 Usually, you get the design onto your fabric by positioning the transfer where you want the design to appear on the fabric and then pressing it with a hot iron.

 An Alternative to Bead Embroidery With Pearls: If you don’t want to spend the time it takes to sew zillions of tiny pearls onto your project, you might want to consider trying Liquid Pearls.
 This is a three-dimensional, pearlescent fabric paint that looks a lot like bead embroidery when it’s finished — but it only takes a fraction of the time to do.
 Want more info?
-Check out my product review of Liquid Pearls, or shop for Liquid Pearls at a Cherry on Top Crafts.
+Check out my product review of Liquid Pearls, or shop for Liquid Pearls.

 I’m working on reviewing some of my favorite embroidery books to recommend to you in this section.